By Staff writer

 There are also plans to double the number of ambulance points in Qatar from 20 to 40 in the coming 18 months, HMC’s head of facilities planning John Lambert-Smith was quoted as saying.

-The country’s current health services have been under severe strain due to its current population boom, which is related to infrastructure projects being built for the 2022 World Cup.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The country’s current health services have been under severe strain due to its current population boom, which is related to infrastructure projects being built for the 2022 World Cup.health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.